RISC-OS-Community/WakeOnLAN/.github/ISSUE_TEMPLATE/bug.md

 # Loaded Modules

 ```
 Paste here the list of loaded modules.
-The get the list open a TaskWindow and type: help modules, then copy and paste here the output.
+To get the list open a TaskWindow and type: help modules, then copy and paste here the output.
 ```

 # Platform